Defense in Depth, How to Layer Your Personal Digital Security

 Recommendations:

-- Keep Your Home Router and Wi-Fi Router Updated: Regularly update the firmware to patch vulnerabilities and enhance security.
+Keep Your Home Router and/or Wi-Fi Router Updated: Regularly update the firmware to patch vulnerabilities and enhance security.

-- Change the Default Password on Your Router: Replace the default credentials with a strong, unique password to prevent unauthorized access.
+Change the Default Password on Your Router: Replace the default password with a strong, unique password to prevent unauthorized access.

-- Set a Strong Wi-Fi Password: Use a complex and unique password for your Wi-Fi network to secure it against potential intrusions.
+Set a Strong Wi-Fi Password: Use a complex and unique password for your Wi-Fi network to secure it.

 Platform-Specific Examples: